Construction Industry Statistics 2026: Costs, Housing, Materials & Trends

 Average Cost per Square Foot by Project Type

 Construction costs vary dramatically by project type and complexity.
 These averages include labor and materials but not land costs.
-Estimate your specific material needs with our Lumber Calculator.
+Estimate your specific material needs with our Lumber Calculator and Brick Calculator.

 Project TypeAvg Cost / sq ft